yeetzone/docker-dontstarvetogether/docs/configuration.md

 how many players can connect to the server simultaneously.
 - *number* *[default: 0]*

+**ADMINLIST**
+Klei UserIDs to add to the adminlist.txt file.
+Gives players in the list Administrator priveliges.
+A players Klei UserID can be found my clicking "Account" in the bottom right of the main menu.
+- *CSV of Klei UserIDs*
+  *Example:* `KU_G_cla3ou,KU_yDc5M7bx,KU_ad39dik`

+**WHITELIST**
+Klei UserIDs to add to the whitelist.txt file.
+A players Klei UserID can be found my clicking "Account" in the bottom right of the main menu.
+- *CSV of Klei UserIDs*
+  *Example:* `KU_G_cla3ou,KU_yDc5M7bx,KU_ad39dik`

+**BLOCKLIST**
+Klei UserIDs to add to the blocklist.txt file.
+A players Klei UserID can be found my clicking "Account" in the bottom right of the main menu.
+- *CSV of Klei UserIDs*
+  *Example:* `KU_G_cla3ou,KU_yDc5M7bx,KU_ad39dik`

 **PVP_ENABLE**
 Enables/disables PVP, which basically defines if players can attack each other.
 - true